soopercool101/BrawlCrate/README.md

 BrawlCrate is a BrawlBox fork with a variety of features aiming to improve ease of modding for Super Smash Bros.
 Brawl.

-BrawlBox and BrawlLib were developed initially by [Kryal](https://code.google.com/p/brawltools/), then by [BlackJax96](https://code.google.com/p/brawltools2/), and currently by [libertyernie](https://github.com/libertyernie/brawltools).
+BrawlBox and BrawlLib were maintained initially by [Kryal](https://code.google.com/p/brawltools/), then by [BlackJax96](https://code.google.com/p/brawltools2/), and currently by [libertyernie](https://github.com/libertyernie/brawltools).

 BrawlCrate also incorporates a modified version of the [Color Smash tool originally by Peter Hatch](https://github.com/PeterHatch/color-smash) and modifed versions of the [BrawlManagers by libertyernie](https://github.com/libertyernie/BrawlManagers).